Mbed-TLS/TF-PSA-Crypto/README.md

     ctest

 The test suites need Python to be built.
-If you don't have one of these installed, you'll want to disable the test suites with:
+If you don't have Python installed, you'll want to disable the test suites with:

     cmake -DENABLE_TESTING=Off /path/to/tf/psa/crypto/source